-Please note: When adhering to the dress code, you should aim to dress as per the dress code as detailed in the Horizon newspaper.
-On Theme Nights, it is optional to dress appropriately for the theme night.
+Please note when adhering to the dress code, you should aim to dress as per the dress code as detailed in the Horizon newspaper.
+On Theme Nights it is optional to dress appropriately.

 On a night where a Black & White theme is planned and the dress code is Black Tie, formal Black Tie attire would be appropriate.